2kunal6/system_design/Data_Intensive_Applications_Martin_Kleppman.md

 4. Fencing Locks: On wakeup from process pause the old leader might still think that it is the new leader, but the Quorum decided to replace the process-paused leader already.
 To overcome this split-brain (multiple leaders), we can attach a monotonically increasing ID to each locks, and this value can be used to decide the latest leader.
 5. Byzantine Faults: A system is Byzantine Fault Tolerant if it continues to operate correctly even if some of the nodes are malfunctioning and not obeying the protocol, or if malicious attackers are interfering the network.
 Protection from Byzantine Faults might require hardware support.
 For web apps we can use input validation to prevent it.
 In peer-to-peer network where there is no central authority, Byzantine Faults may occur more frequently.

-# Linearizability
+# Consistency and Consensus
+## Consistency Guarantees
+  - Eventual Consistency:
-- One of the strongest consistency models.
-Eventual Consistency is a weak guarantee because it does not say anything about when a data would be eventually available.
+    - Eventual Consistency is a weak guarantee because it does not say anything about when a data would be eventually available.
-- In Eventual Consistency 2 different replicas may provide different answers if one of them is lagging behind and this can confuse the users.
+    - Problem:  In Eventual Consistency 2 different replicas may provide different answers if one of them is lagging behind and this can confuse the users.
 Linearizability gives only one response.
 It is also called Atomic/Strong/Immediate/External Consistency.
 The basic idea is to make a system appear as if there is only one copy of the data and all operations on it are atomic.
+  - Linearizability
+    - Linearizability is one of the strongest consistency models.
     - Unlike Serializability, Linearizability does not group operations together.
 The read and write request could be independent and thus write skew cannot happen.
 A DB may provide both Serializability and Linearizability, and this combination is called strict-serializability or strong one-copy serializability.
 Implementations of Serializability based on 2 phase locking or actual serializability are typically linearizable, but Snapshot Isolation Serializability does not guarantee that.
     - Linearizability is useful for Leader Election, reliable counter increments etc.
     - Implementation: If only a single node holds one copy of the data and all operations on this is atomic, then it might be lost/inaccessible if the node fails - and hence not fault tolerant.
 The most common way to make a system fault-tolerant is to use replication.
 Here's a discussion of if replication can be made linearizable:
       - Single-Leader Replication: They are potentially linearizable if we read from the leader or from the synchronous followers.
       - Consensus Algorithms
       - Multi-Leader Replication: Linearizable even if network interruption happens between 2 datacenters, because the clients just needs to connect to it's "home" datacenter.
       - Leaderless Replications are probably not linearizable because of concurrency issues.
       - Strict Quorums: Strict Quorums are not linearizable due to variable networks delays; and because the reads may read from different set of nodes.
 It is possible to make dynamo-style quorums at the cost of reduced performance; a reader must perform read repair synchronously and a writer must read the latest state of quorum before sending its writes.
 But this makes only read and write linearizable, not compare-and-set.

-# The CAP Theorem
-Choose any 2 between Consistency, Availability, and Partition Tolerance.
+The CAP Theorem: Choose any 2 between Consistency, Availability, and Partition Tolerance.
 Since Partition tolerance is beyond our control we need to choose one of the other 2.

+## Causality
+- To maintain causality we need to know which operation happened before which.
+For example, we need to present question before answer, even though a node might receive the answer before the question because of network delays.
-## Sequence Number Ordering
+- Implementation: Using Sequence Number Ordering
-We can use sequence numbers to order events.
+  - We can use sequence numbers to order events.
 They are counters which is incremented on every operation.
 Thus, every operation has an unique sequence number and we can always compare two sequence numbers.
 We can create sequence numbers that is consistent with causality.
 For single-leader the leader can simply assign a monotonically increasing number to each operation in the replication log, and the followers can simply use this order.
 For leaderless and multi-leader systems, we use Lamport Timestamps.

-Lamport Timestamps are a pair of (counter, nodeId).
+  - Lamport Timestamps are a pair of (counter, nodeId).

 ## Distributed Transactions and Consensus
 Consensus is required for Leader Election and Atomic commit.